 The Terriers sweep the conference title for the first time since 1994

-Bill Smyth enthers his eighth season as head coach of the Boston University swimming and diving program, looking to build on the impressive gains made by the team over the last few years, which includes thrilling women's team titles 2009 and 2010 and a sweep of the conference championships in 2012.
+Bill Smyth enthers his ninth season as head coach of the Boston University swimming and diving program, looking to build on the impressive gains made by the team over the last few years, which includes thrilling women's team titles 2009 and 2010 and a sweep of the conference championships in 2012.
+In 2013, he led both squads to ECAC championships.

 Since his arrival at BU, Smyth's athletes have won 69 individual conference crowns - including 15 in 2011 - at the America East Championship.
 In addition, Smyth owns a .681 winning percentage in dual-meet action with the men and the women's squad has won 82.4 percent of its dual meets over the past five seasons.
 A total of 15 women's swimming records have been broken during his tenure, as well as 17 on the men's side.
 He is the four-time defending America East Coach of the Year on the men's side, and in 2008, he swept the awards by claiming it on the women's side.